 - Although Merge Sort offers good asymptotical complexity, the fact that it requires the creation of several sub-lists to be merged may be regarded as a significant disadvantage, specially in case of very large lists. - An alternative would be to work always in elements of the list, such that only accesses to the existing list would be required. - This can of course be done with Merge Sort, but then the merge of two sub-lists within a list is not very obvious (left as an exercise). - This is not so with Quick Sort that does not require such merging.
-Basically, it analyses a list V of size n and swaps, if necessary, its elements until - An element, the pivot, occupies some mid position k in the vector $(V_k = p)$. - All elements V(i), 1 ≤ i < k, are less (or equal) than the pivot (V(i) ≤ p). - All elements V(j) (k < i ≤ n), are greater (or equal) than the pivot (V(j) ≥ p). - Then all that is required is to sort (e.g. through a recursive call of Quick Sort) the sub-listss left and right of position k.
+Basically, it analyses a list V of size n and swaps, if necessary, its elements until - An element, the pivot, occupies some mid position k in the vector ( $V_k = p$ ). - All elements V(i), $1 \le i \le k$ , are less (or equal) than the pivot ( $V(i) \le p$ ). - All elements V(j) ( $k < i \le n$ ), are greater (or equal) than the pivot ( $V(j) \ge p$ ). - Then all that is required is to sort (e.g. through a recursive call of Quick Sort) the sub-lists left and right of position k.

 - In more detail, Quick Sort adopts the divide-and-conquer principle, but in a different way.
 The main steps of the function are the following: - 1.
 An element of the list, p, is selected for pivot.
 Typically, this is the element that occurs in the mid position of the vector (but this is not necessarily so). - 2.
 Then the list is swept with two indices starting at both ends of the vector range: - Index i, starts at 0, and increases during the sweep - Index j, starts at n-1, and decreases during the sweep - 3.
+During this sweep, elements are swapped when they are not in the right side of the pivot. - 4.
 The sweep ends when both indices i and j take the same value, k.
-At this point, - V(k) = p; - all values in positions less than i are less or equal than p; and - all values in positions greater than i are greater or equal than p. - 4.
-Then, all that is needed is to sort the lower and upper sub-lists, which can of course be done recursively. - 5.
+At this point, - V(k) = p; - all values in positions less than i are less or equal than p; and - all values in positions greater than i are greater or equal than p. - 5.
+Then, all that is needed is to sort the lower and upper sub-lists, which can of course be done recursively. - 6.
 Some examples illustrate the algorithm.